POSTGRADUATE TAUGHT AWARDS

 - Long modules (22 weeks) before the end of the 4th week of teaching on the module concerned.

-Only in exceptional cases and with the approval of the Chair of the Faculty/School Learning and Teaching Committee will transfers outside those deadlines be approved.
+Only in exceptional cases and with the approval of the Chair of the Faculty Education Committee will transfers outside those deadlines be approved.

 Students will be expected to follow the procedures for transfers in force at the time and adopted by the Senate of the University.

 Full-time and part-time postgraduate taught candidates may be permitted to change their mode of attendance prior to the start of their degree programme, provided that it does not contravene rules governing visas, sponsor/studentships.
 Full-time and part-time candidates may change their mode of attendance between 1 or 4 weeks of commencement of their programme with the approval of the Executive Dean or nominee.
 Candidates wishing to change their mode of study beyond these deadlines would normally be advised to suspend studies and return the following session.
-However, with the express support of the Executive Dean, a case may be submitted to Academic Services who will consider the case administratively on behalf of the Academic Regulations and Cases Board.
+However, with the express support of the Executive Dean, a case may be submitted to Education Services who will consider the case administratively on behalf of the Regulations, Quality and Standards Committee.

 Postgraduate taught candidates will not normally be permitted to transfer programmes unless the transfer is within a programme offering different specialisation options.
 In exceptional circumstances, postgraduate taught candidates may be allowed to transfer programmes of study if, after consultation with the Executive Dean or nominee (normally the home Faculty/School), it is felt that the transfer is in the best interest of the candidate.
 Normally such transfers shall take place within the first 2 weeks of the start date of the programme.
 In the approval process, due consideration shall be given to the admission requirements and the financial implications of the transfer including the views/conditions of sponsors (including studentships).

-All transfers of programmes, which occur after the second week of the first year of study, should be approved administratively on behalf of the Academic Regulations and Cases Board, in consultation with the Faculty/School.
+All transfers of programmes, which occur after the second week of the first year of study, should be approved administratively on behalf of the Regulations, Quality and Standards Committee, in consultation with the Faculty/School.
 Normally, applications for programme transfers received after the first 4 weeks of the programme shall not be authorised.
-Such requests may be referred to the Chair of the Academic Regulations and Cases Board.
+Such requests may be referred to the Chair of the Regulations, Quality and Standards Committee.

 A programme transfer shall not be approved unless the candidate can complete the programme or Part One of the programme (for standard masters programmes) within the expected period.
 If by the time the transfer is approved a module will have been taught and assessed, or if the student will have missed a substantial part of the teaching of a module that shall render it impossible to complete the assessment, the candidate should be advised to suspend studies.